Matthias Schoenaerts biography

 In A Little Chaos (2014), Matthias played co-star Kate Winslet's love interest and in Far From the Madding Crowd (2015), he played a man steadfastly in love with co-star Carey Mulligan's character.

 In the mini-series Lewis and Clark, Matthias played explorer William Clark opposite Casey Affleck for HBO.
-Although the show follows the two American explorers in the early 1800s, it's shot in the gorgeous mountains of Alberta.
-He also has wrapped a role in Fox Searchlight Pictures' crime drama A Bigger Splash (2016), starring alongside Dakota Johnson and Ralph Fiennes and in Red Sparrow (2018), Matthias played the corrupt Russian uncle of Jennifer Lawrence's character.
+Although the show followed the two American explorers in the early 1800s, it was shot in the gorgeous mountains of Alberta.
+He also played a role in Fox Searchlight Pictures' crime drama A Bigger Splash (2016), starring alongside Dakota Johnson and Ralph Fiennes and in Red Sparrow (2018), Matthias played the corrupt Russian uncle of Jennifer Lawrence's character.